 Courses | Credit(s) | Contact | Lab |

 HSC 1004.
-PROFESSIONS OF CARING. | 3 | 3 | 0 |
+INTRODUCTION TO HEALTH PROFESSIONS. | 3 | 3 | 0 |

-Professions of Caring is designed to assist students in formulating their purpose in life as a health care professional as compared to other non-health fields.
+Introduction to Health Professions is designed to assist students in formulating their purpose in life as a health care professional as compared to other non-health fields.
 Through self-discovery, students will investigate their interests, strengths and personal values that align with their educational and health career goals.
 The faculty are health care professionals and will provide the expertise and guidance needed to help students navigate through the maze of available health careers.
 Emphasis is on orientation to college, integrated student success skills, and the development of an individualized education plan.
 Students will learn and integrate practical applications to communicate across diverse populations.

 |